lxl66566/audio-loudness-batch-normalize/README.md

 -t, --threads <number>                Number of processing threads (default: CPU core count)
 ```

+## Tip

+- Only WAV, OGG encoders are supported currently.
+If the input format is not OGG, the output will be in WAV format and may need to be manually converted.

 ## Theory

 1. Search for all audio files in the input directory.